aces/Loris/docs/API/LorisRESTAPI.md

 PUT / PATCH are not supported for candidates in this version of the API.

+It will return a 200 OK on success, a 404 if the candidate does not exist, and a 400 Bad Request if the CandID is invalid (not a 6 digit integer).
+The same is true of all of the API hierarchy under /candidates/$CandID.

 ### 3.2 Getting Candidate visit data

 A GET request of the form